codedge-llc/scribe/README.md

 ## Use Scribe Automatically

-Scribe can override `inspect/2` to automatically return maps in table format.
+Scribe can override `Inspect` to automatically return maps in table format.
 Add the following to your `config/dev.exs`:

   ```elixir